nerdschoolbergen/shellscripting/exercises/exercise-2.md

 Note that assiging a value to a variable will not generate any output.

-:pencil2: To show the value of a variable, you can use the `echo`-command.
+:bulb: To show the value of a variable, you can use the `echo`-command.
 References to variables need a `$` prefix:

 ```bash
 $ echo $TEST